Hospice at Home

-Pendleside recognises that many people, when faced with a life-limiting illness, want to be cared for at home.
-Our hospice at home team works in the community delivering care according to each person's needs and family circumstances.
+Many people, when faced with a life-limiting illness, wish to be cared for in their own home.
+Our hospice at home (H@H) team work in Burnley and Pendle communities, providing care and support to people aged 17 years and over according to their individual needs and family circumstances.

 How can I access Hospice at Home?